jbsohn/liblokey/README.md

   https://github.com/OpenEmu/ProSystem-Core
   https://www.gnu.org/licenses/old-licenses/gpl-2.0.html

 We express deep appreciation to the original authors and maintainers of these projects.
 Their reverse engineering work makes `libLOKEY` possible.

+We don’t want to make a POKEY emulator when everyone else has already made a good one. libLOKEY’s goal is to offer a clean, portable audio engine and toolkit—not to reinvent the POKEY wheel.

 ---

 ## AI-Assisted Development

 This project wouldn’t exist—at least not as a one-person, evenings-and-weekends effort—without practical help from AI tools.
 ChatGPT and related assistants made it possible to tackle firmware, C++ refactors, embedded hardware, and documentation at a solo-friendly pace.

 More thoughts here:
 👉 [What AI Is Doing to Software Development](https://johnsmusicandtech.com/posts/what-ai-is-doing-to-software-development/)